-Results from questionnaire surveys of local residents can help in placing in context the views of minority groups.
-The views of drivers passing through an area may be helpful in some instances.
-The extent to which consultation with any or all of these groups is considered appropriate will be a matter for the local highway authority to determine.
-Landscaping Works constructed in accordance with the regulations may be paved, and landscaped.
-Not all schemes will necessarily lend themselves to planting.
-Where appropriate the provision of trees and shrubs can add enormously to the aesthetic value and acceptability of a scheme to the public.
+Design Works constructed in accordance with the regulations may be paved, lit and landscaped.
+Not all schemes will necessarily lend themselves to soft landscape treatment, but where appropriate the design must take cognisance of the requirements for visibility, safety and lighting.
+Specialist advice will often be required to achieve the most effective results.
 Planting must not obscure pedestrians, particularly children, when crossing or playing in the road.
-Whether or not a particular feature will require additional lighting is a matter for the local highway authority to determine, bearing in mind the conspicuity requirements of these and other regulations.
-Access traffic schemes Many calming are designed to inhibit vehicular access to a road or area.
+Access Many traffic calming schemes are designed to inhibit vehicular access to a road or area.
 The intention is usually to discourage through vehicles.
 Entry treatments are often used to create this effect.
 However, the regulations make it clear that traffic calming measures cannot be used by themselves as a means of prohibiting access to certain vehicle types.
 Traffic Regulation Orders are required if the intention is to prohibit vehicular access; these can then be complemented on the street by the use of calming.